BrianSipple/ember-stagger-swagger/README.md

 * Improved vertical slide effects
   * possibly break the mixins apart to deal with vertical and horizontal animation separately?
 * Removing need for any CSS by using the Web Animations API.
-  * Libraries like GSAP or Velocity are great for fulfilling that today (see: [`liquid-fire-velocity`](https://github.com/ember-animation/liquid-fire-velocity)), but they're too heavy for just a handful of base defaults and go against `stagger-swagger's` zero-dependency design goals.
+  * Libraries like GSAP or Velocity are great for fulfilling that today (see: [`liquid-fire-velocity`](https://github.com/ember-animation/liquid-fire-velocity)), but they're too heavy for just a handful of base defaults and go against `ember-stagger-swagger's` zero-dependency design goals.

 ## Developing Locally